DaaneLab/daanelab.github.io/team/_posts/2023-09-18-husain-boxwalla.md

 cv:
 ---

 Husain is an undergraduate at University of Houston majoring in Biology.
-Husain is investigating the genetic patterns underlying the re-appearance of the glomulerulus in secondarily-temperate notothenioids following the ancestral loss of the structure.
+Husain is investigating the genetic patterns underlying the re-appearance of the glomulerulus in secondarily-temperate notothenioids following the ancestral loss of this structure.